 It turns out the future isn't all it's cracked up to be, what with time itself having broken down.
 After being hunted down by a mysterious woman and other horrors at the end of time, Paul escapes to the past, 17 years before his experiment with Jack, and begins trying to prevent the fracture from ever happening.
 Part of this involves founding Monarch Solutions (which explains how they were there, so fast, after the accident).
 And it's here where things get interesting, as Paul runs into something known as the predestination paradox.

 The predestination paradox is a causal loop, that is to say, a series of events that lead to their own beginning.
 Confused?
 Don't worry, paradoxes are meant to mess with your mind, and are by their very nature paradoxical.
 But what this all means, basically, is that any attempt to go back in time and prevent an event from happening will either fail, or inadvertently lead to said event happening in the first place.
 Paul tries to stop a man committing suicide, someone he and Jack saw when they were younger; but his presence there startles the man, causing him to fall from a building and to his death.
-He couldn't stop it happening, because his future self had already failed to prevent it.
+He couldn't stop it from happening, because his future self had already failed to prevent it.
 I know, my brain is screaming too.
 In summary: you can't change the past, at least not following the rules laid down in Quantum Break.

 Paul eventually comes to accept that he is bound by the laws of predestination and that he can't stop the fracture in time from occurring, whereupon he comes up with the frankly astounding idea to circumnavigate the problem altogether.
 He can't stop the end of time, but he can survive it and then restart time afterwards.
-It's fucking brilliant and he'd have gotten away with it, too, if it wasn't for that meddling idiot Jack Joyce.
+It's fucking brilliant and he would have gotten away with it, too, if it wasn't for that meddling idiot Jack Joyce.

 Article continues after the video below